 I want to give you a quick overview of this series so that we can at least get a snapshot of of where we’re going.
 I almost drove Jim Ferguson crazy preparing this series.
 He has so faithfully helped me with so many things behind the scenes and I kept telling him “I’m not sure how many parts I’m going to divide this up into.
 I think it’s five or six…I don’t know, I’m still working on that.”
 He would ask me and I’d be like “don’t push me man!”
 So here we go – I think it’s going to be six parts.
 Don’t hold me to this because we want to stay completely open as we go through this.
 If none of this works out then we just wasted a lot of time making slides – that’s all, and we’ll be fine with that.
 Here is a quick overview of this series.

 Then we see a terrible turn take place in the people.
-They go from holiness to pride and we see how that affects them and how it will affect us as well.
+They go “From Holiness to Pride” and we see how that affects them and how it will affect us as well.
 Joshua leads the people into the promised land and everything is hunky dory at first, but they forgot what God told them.
 Remember when you get there and you live in nice houses and you have food to eat and all these things, don’t forget the Lord your God.
 Guess what they did?
 They did just that.
-So we’ll look at the judges, will look at the Kings, the temple, how the kingdom was split int two, how they were taken captive into exile, talk about the profits and so on.
+So we’ll look at the judges, we’ll look at the kings, the temple, how the kingdom was split int two, how they were taken captive into exile, talk about the prophets and so on.

 Now, the strange thing is you would think if you’re beginning a teaching series through the Bible from Genesis to Revelation that you would start in Genesis.
 We’re actually not going to get to Genesis 1:1 for two weeks because I really feel like it would be a mistake for us to just jump in to Genesis 1:1 and saddle up and start riding through the Bible without pausing first and asking some really important questions about the Bible.
 I think we as Christians are sometimes afraid to ask questions.
 Maybe there are some lingering questions in our minds about the Bible, but we’re kind of afraid to ask them.
 We think that it’s a bad thing.
 I would suggest to you the opposite.
 If they are asked in the right way, with the right heart, please bring your questions to God.
 If he is a faithful God, he’ll be faithful in that too.
 Won’t he?